vortexyj/starx/README.md

 ## Contact

-For any questions or feedback, please reach out to [your email address or contact information].
+For any questions or feedback, please reach out to [yossefjehad@gmail.com].

 ---